-Competence, research and efficiency create wide-ranging economic success "Bayer's annual investments in Finland are substantial.
+Competence, research and efficiency create wide-ranging economic success

+"Bayer's annual investments in Finland are substantial.
 During the past decade that our headquarters for the Nordic region have been in Espoo, Finland, investments have amounted to more than half a billion euros.
-In 2011-2019, we paid more than a billion euros in corporate income tax," says Miriam Holstein, CEO of Bayer Nordic.
+In 2011-2019, we paid more than a billion euros in corporate income tax," says Christiane Temminghoff, CEO of Bayer Nordic.

 Bayer's Supply Center in Turku, where hormonal coils and contraceptive implants are manufactured, is Bayer Group's third largest pharmaceutical plant.
-Products are exported from Turku to over 130 countries, and the annual sales of the hormonal coil family are over one billion euros.
+Products are exported from Turku to over 130 countries, and the total export sales of hormonal coils amount to over one billion euros.

 Supply Center Turku is an important investment target for Bayer and in a key position to generate net sales.
-Finland's role only grew stronger in 2020 when Bayer announced an investment of 35 million euros to enhance the Turku site.
-The renovated production facilities are expected to be completed in 2023.
-"Bayer has a strong economic presence in Finland, and we believe in Finland's unique and innovative ecosystem and in the power of collaboration in building Finnish society also in future," says Holstein.
+Finland's role only grew stronger in 2021 when Bayer announced an investment of 250 million euros to build a new production facility in Turku and to modernize the old facility.

+"Bayer has a strong economic presence in Finland, and we believe in Finland's unique and innovative ecosystem and in the power of collaboration in building Finnish society also in future," says Temminghoff.

 Ways to maintain economic sustainability:

 - · Engage in profitable business

 - · Maintain stable jobs in Finland

-- Increase production in Finland: Bayer is to invest 35 million euros to expand the Supply Center in Turku, with construction expected to be completed in 2023.
+- Increase production in Finland: Bayer is to modernize and expand the Turku site.
+The investment amounts to 250 million euros, with construction expected to be completed in 2025.